For most of us, we have forgotten what we did 4 years ago.

 Who has time to read them right?

-It turns out that the few minutes to read and comprehend may be just the difference-maker.
+It turns out that the few minutes you take to read and comprehend may just be the difference-maker.

 Detection is better than the cure.